A WOR(L)D AND THE THING(S) IT DESCRIBES . . .

 a peaceful way.

-"When we (artists from Indonesian and Dutch backgrounds) work together it is not even necessary to talk directly about our shared history (when we want to we do so anyway), because we understand each other on a different level.
+"When we (artists from Indonesian and Dutch backgrounds) work together it is not even necessary to talk directly about our shared history (when we feel like it we do so anyway), because we understand each other on a different level.
 It is through our art

 that we can communicate and strive towards a more open and inclusive future in general."